 - Open the Google Home app .

 UPnP is enabled by default.
 It allows devices on your network to communicate with less friction, both with the internet and with other devices on your local network.

 UPnP and your network

 Within your local network, UPnP lets your devices discover each other more easily.
-For example, you might want to print a picture from a computer: if your computer and printer are on the same network, leaving UPnP on would let them automatically find and communicate with each other.
+For example, you might want to print a picture from a computer.
+If your computer and printer are on the same network, and you leave UPnP on, it would let them automatically find and communicate with each other.